 You say: “Accounting is its own science... here in the US the good schools award a Bachelor of SCIENCE in Accounting.”

 Obviously, MMTers got their BSAcc from Trump University.#1

 You say: “If you are in business, You may use a Cash Basis accounting method and someone else might use an Accrual Basis, you can’t say ‘your accounting is false!’ to the other guy using Accrual...”

 I do NOT say such nonsense.
-Both methods lead ultimately to the same result.#2 Cash Basis accounting is merely a practical relief for small firms that shifts profits BETWEEN periods but does NOT alter the sum of pre-tax profit over all periods.
-The difference between the business accounting methods plays NO role for macroeconomics.
+Both methods lead ultimately to the same result.#2 Cash Basis accounting is merely a practical relief for small firms which shifts profits BETWEEN periods but does NOT alter the sum of pre-tax profit over all periods.
+The difference between the business accounting methods plays NO role in macroeconomics.
 As a matter of principle, profit is NOT produced by accounting only measured, just like speed is NOT produced by the speedometer only measured.
-Different methods of measurement do NOT affect a vehicle’s speed and should always give the SAME result (+- a tiny inaccuracy).
+Different methods of measurement do NOT affect a vehicle’s speed and should always give the SAME result (± a tiny inaccuracy).
 If they do not, something is wrong with the measurement tools.

 Macroeconomic profit is clearly defined, i.e. as Qm≡C−Yw in the most elementary case, and measurable with the accuracy of two decimal places.
 The macro balances equations of MMT are mathematically false#3 and this has NOTHING AT ALL to do with the practical determination of taxable profit of an individual firm.